Genomon-Project/paplot-doc/data_ca.rst

   # Set {Value}:{the name of color or RGB value} for each category and join them by comma ','.
   group_colors = A:#66C2A5,B:#FC8D62,C:#8DA0CB,D:#E78AC3

-  # Display only selected categories.
+  # Only categories registered below will be displayed.
   limited_group =

-  # Do not display selected categories.
+  # Categories registered below will not be displayed.
   nouse_group =

 Then, execute paplot.